mistyliao/cis-195-f21/apps/app-2/app-2.md

 ---
 # End of Part A
 SUBMIT YOUR WORK TO THIS POINT on Canvas by Monday, October 4th at **5:00pm**.
 Warning: missing this deadline will result in a late grade.
-Part B will be released on October 4th.
+Part B will be officially assigned on October 4th.
 ---

 # Part B: Toe